libgd/libgd/src/readme.txt

                       no meaning unless you save the image in PNG format;
                       the gd and xbm formats do not support interlace.

-                      When a PNG is loaded with [326]gdImageCreateFromPng , interlace will be set according to the setting in the PNG file.
+                      When a PNG is loaded with gdImageCreateFromPng , interlace will be set according to the setting in the PNG file.

                       Note that many PNG viewers and web browsers do _not_